‘It’s Spooky Right Now’: Inside the Creepy Federal Crackdown on Portland Protesters

 “While the U.S. Customs and Border Protection (CBP) respects every American’s right to protest peacefully, violence and civil unrest will not be tolerated,” a CBP spokesperson said in a statement.
 “Violent anarchists have organized events in Portland over the last several weeks with willful intent to damage and destroy federal property, as well as injure federal officers and agents.
 These criminal actions will not be tolerated.”

-Unidentified federal officials, wearing the same uniforms, shot 26-year old Donavan LaBella in the head with a “less-lethal” round on Jul.
-11 after he kicked a gas canister back to the officers who threw it at him.
+Unidentified federal officials, wearing the same uniforms, shot 26-year-old Donavan LaBella in the head with a “less-lethal” round on July 11 after he kicked away a gas canister the officers threw at him.
 LaBella suffered a fractured skull.

 On Friday morning, after the latest evening of confrontation, Acting Homeland Security Secretary Chad Wolf tweeted pictures of “what I saw in Portland yesterday” that showed nothing more than graffiti’d buildings.
 Beside him in a subsequent picture were CBP officers kitted out in military-style uniforms as if they were an occupying army.
 Their uniforms said POLICE on the front.